-Instructor scores separate, individual parts of the assignment or performance first then sums the individual scores to obtain a final score.
+When using an analytic rubric, the instructor scores separate, individual parts of the assignment or performance first, then sums the individual scores to obtain a final score.
 Analytic rubrics consists of two components: Criteria (vital traits, key qualities, dimensions) and Levels of Performance.

 Levels of Performance